mawngo/go-batch/README.md

 func main() {
 	sum := int32(0)
-	// First create a batch.ProcessorSetup by specifying
+	// First, create a batch.ProcessorSetup by specifying
 	// the batch initializer and merger.
 	//
 	// Initializer will be called to create a new batch,
 	// here the batch.InitSlice[int] will create a slice.
-	// Merger will be called to add item to a batch,
+	// Merger will be called to add the item to a batch,
-	// here the batch.AddToSlice[int] will add item to the slice.
+	// here the batch.AddToSlice[int] will add the item to the slice.
 	//
 	// A batch can be anything: slice, map, struct, channel, ...
 	// The library already defined some built-in